jamonholmgren/react-native-colo-loco/README.md

 // rest of file...
 ```

-Now, when you run `yarn android`, it'll hardlink your `.java` files into a `colocated` folder in your Android project directory and then generate the class `RNColocate` which will instantiate & register all of them with your project.
+Now, when you run `yarn android`, it'll hardlink your `.java` files into a `colocated` folder in your Android project directory and then generate the class `ColoLoco` which will instantiate & register all of them with your project.

 ## Usage